KevinAlavik/Sinx/README.md

 ![image](https://github.com/KevinAlavik/Sinx/assets/95900603/d7e5a63b-2b3e-4126-a306-fa50923b76e4)

-To run it you could run `./tools/boot.sh` which boots using QEMU.
-This also builds so no need to run package before, since its ran in the boot script.
+To run it you could run `make qemu` which boots using QEMU.
+This also builds so no need to run package before.
 It should look something like this:

 ![image](https://github.com/KevinAlavik/Sinx/assets/95900603/62edb681-49d9-4bcc-acb3-aae04d44db00)